TonytheAlias/AI-CheaterExtension/Readme.md

 # AI-Cheater Extension

-This is an extension that checks for cheating via AI when completing leetcode style problems.
-The extension test for keystorke speed, code pasting, idle time, and tab switches.
+This is a web extension that checks for cheating via AI through user behivor patterns when completing leetcode style problems.
+The extension test for keystorke speed, copy & pasting, idle time, and tab switches.
 It will also show the timestamp that each event happen and the name of the problem they completed.
-The user will be able to clear all data to recheck user's problem performance again.
-Finally, the user will be able to export data to a csv file once it is all collected.
+The user will be able to clear all data and export data into it own csv file once collected.

 ## Languages